rdf-connect/ldes-client/README.md

 - `--shape`: shape file to which LDES members should conform (overwrite LDES configured shape)
 - `-t` `--default-timezone`: default timezone to use for dates in tree:InBetweenRelation. `AoE|Z|±HH:mm` Default: `AoE`.
 - `--condition <condition_file>`: filter the LDES stream to only emit members that adhere to this condition
+- `-m`, `--metadata`: include metadata in the emitted members.
+Notifies the ldes server that it is interested in metadata.
 - Others soon coming